jestenough/code-challenges/collections/learngo/04-statements-expressions-comments/questions/03-comments/README.md

 ## Why do you need to use comments sometimes?
 1. To combine different expressions together
-2. To provide explanations or generating automatic documentation for your code *CORRECT*
+2. To provide explanations or generating automatic documentation for your code
 3. To make the code look nice and beautiful